kubernetes/website/content/en/docs/concepts/workloads/pods/sidecar-containers.md

 ### Jobs with sidecar containers

-If you define a Jobs that uses sidecar using Kubernetes-style init containers, the sidecar container in each Pod does not prevent the Job from completing after the main container has finished.
+If you define a Job that uses sidecar using Kubernetes-style init containers, the sidecar container in each Pod does not prevent the Job from completing after the main container has finished.